Skip to content

 • No defensive copying of data (takes time and needs double the memory)

-• No virtual dispatching (Virtual method calls & inheritance)
+• No virtual dispatching (virtual method calls & inheritance) and no unnecessary branching

 Data analysis